 Grade point average (GPA)

 Undergraduate GPA is an indicator of academic success at the graduate level, and is a factor in determining whether candidates will be a good fit for Adler’s graduate programs.
 Adler’s admissions committee is looking for a 3.0 GPA or better on a 4.0 scale.
+This is across all four years and all departments.

 If your GPA is lower than a 3.0 on a 4.0 scale, we recommend completing additional undergraduate-level psychology courses for credit at an accredited, degree-granting institution prior to applying, to increase your GPA and demonstrate your academic ability.
 Please submit those transcripts along with your undergraduate transcripts when applying to the program.
+The admissions committee is typically looking for a grade of B+ or above to improve your chances of a successful application.

 Clinical experience